Gohan: Abilities

-Ever since this fight, Gohan has given up on fighting and has continually gotten weaker to the point that he can't use his Super Saiyan transformations without straining himself.
+Ever since this fight, Gohan has given up on fighting and has continually gotten weaker to the point that he can't use his Super Saiyan transformations without straining himself, while his Ultimate form was locked.
 Gohan can still hold his own against Frieza's soldiers, Shisami, and Tagoma in his base form and overpower them when he transforms into a Super Saiyan.
 After Frieza attacked Earth, Gohan returned to training with Piccolo.
 During his training with Piccolo before the start of the Tournament of Power, Gohan is pushed beyond his limits and manages to unlock his hidden power once again, becoming stronger than ever before.
 After this, he has shown that he is now able to combat foes of God-level might, having been able to hold his own in a sparring match against his father Goku in his Super Saiyan Blue form, and hold his own against Frieza in his Golden Frieza form.
-In the manga, Gohan manages to stalemate the fused fighter, Kefla.
+In the manga, Gohan manages to stalemate the fused sayian fighter, Kefla.

 Once again awakening his power through immeasurable fury, upon unlocking the so-called "Beast" state (ビースト, Bīsuto), Gohan was completely unaffected by Cell Max's attacks and easily defeated him.
 Gohan in this new form was stated to be the strongest fighter on Earth, and is said to be even stronger than Broly.
 In the Manga, Gohan's Beast form is shown to allow him to fight on even terms with Goku in Ultra Instinct.

 Gohan can freely manipulate a life-force energy known as ki to fly using Bukū-jutsu (舞空術).
 He can also concentrate his ki to fire blasts of energy, such as the Kamehameha (かめはめ波), inherited from his father, or the Masenko (魔閃光, Masenkō), taught to him by Piccolo.
 In addition to this move, his training with Piccolo inherited Gohan his other techniques, such as the Makankōsappō (魔貫光殺砲) in several video games, before properly using it in the main series continuity, against Cell Max.
 He has displayed the use of his ki in a defensive manner, such as generating protective energy shields.
 Both as a child and an adult, Gohan is known to be a capable swordsman, as well as an adept teacher.